 There are a million and one different ways to help support your child’s body while experiencing Leukemia.
 Ranging from fleeing to Mexico and finding a holistic cancer clinic to indulging on hospital cafeteria milkshakes at every appointment, the choices are…Keep reading

 Consolidation is 28 days.
 It is the second phase of frontline treatment.
 Frontline is the initial portion of the 2-3 year treatment for acute lymphoblastic leukemia.
 Days Spent Inpatient: NONE! (oh sweet baby Jesus!)
-Medical details: 3 intrathecal chemo doses…Keep reading
+Medical details: Symptoms we had: Symptoms…Keep reading

 Interim Maintenance 1